mariozig/angry-inspector/README.md

 ## Key Features

-- Efficient loading of building codes and municipal documents
+- Efficient loading and processing of municipal code documents (PDF format)
 - Smart text chunking optimized for legal/regulatory content
-- Vector storage and semantic search tailored for building codes
-- Quick retrieval of relevant regulations using natural language queries
-- Detailed context tracking to maintain regulatory accuracy
+- Persistent vector storage using ChromaDB
+- Natural language querying with context-aware responses
-- Built on ChromaDB and OpenAI embeddings for reliable results
+- Built on ChromaDB for vector storage and OpenAI for embeddings and LLM capabilities

 ## Data Directory Structure

 The `data` directory is where you should place your municipal code documents.
-Currently, the system is configured to work with PDF files.
+The system is configured to work with PDF files.
 Each jurisdiction should have its own subdirectory:

 ```
 data/
-├── ca-burlingame/        # Example jurisdiction
-│   ├── building-code.pdf
-│   └── zoning-code.pdf
-├── ca-san-mateo/
-│   └── municipal-code.pdf
+└── ca-burlingame/
-└── ...
+    └── code-of-ordinances.pdf
 ```

 ## Setup